EDUCATION TRACK

 • You have no active addictions with sustained sobriety for at least the last three years (including no smoking, vaping, or tobacco use)

-• You can provide a valid Texas driver’s license and have a reliable vehicle
+• You can provide a valid driver’s license and have a reliable vehicle

 Education Track FAQ